ygsa/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 - It allows performing config update / version upgrade with minimum disruption when the previous config / version is incompatible with the new config / version.
-- It allows perorming config update / version upgrade with minimum disruption when the cluster has no enough compute resources (CPU, RAM, disk IO, network bandwidth) for rolling upgrade.
+- It allows performing config update / version upgrade with minimum disruption when the cluster has no enough compute resources (CPU, RAM, disk IO, network bandwidth) for rolling upgrade.
 - It allows minimizing the duration of config update / version ugprade for clusters with big number of nodes